nakul2234/TEProF/README.md

 (1) All TE-derived Alternative Isoforms Statistics.xlsx: A file with the final statistics calculated for each candidate.
 There is also data on the gene expression in both groups (treatment and normal), fraction of gene expression (treatment and normal), the number of reads to main splicing intron (treatment and normal), and treatment enrichment.

 Note:
-> The **Treatment Count** and **Normal Count** columns are calculated based on the numberr of files in which the candidate passes the thresholds set on fraction of expression, total gene expression, and number of reads spanning the main splicing intron.
+> The **Treatment Count** and **Normal Count** columns are calculated based on the number of files in which the candidate passes the thresholds set on fraction of expression, total gene expression, and number of reads spanning the main splicing intron.
 The final table has all the
 > data used for this, so the user can try using different thresholds to optimize candidate presence based on their data.

-(2) allCandidateStatistics.tsv: file with expression, fraction expression, and intron junction read information across all the samples for all the candidates.
+(2) allCandidateStatistics.tsv: file with gene expression, fraction expression, transcript expression, and intron junction read information across all the samples for all the candidates.

 (3) Step11.RData: Workspace file with data loaded from R session.
 Can be loaded by user to save time to do more advanced analysis.